dgllghr/stanchion/README.md

 Each segment is composed of 1 or more stripes.
 A stripe is a chunk of data of the same type that is backed by a portion (slice) of the segment's `BLOB` value.
 A segment can contain the following stripes: present, primary, and length.
 When a segment contains null values, the primary stripe is used to indicate whether the value in each record is not `NULL`.
 For `BOOLEAN`, `INTEGER`, and `FLOAT` columns, the values are stored in the primary stripe.
 For `TEXT` and `BLOB` columns, the bytes of the values are stored in the primary stripe, and the length of each value is stored in the length stripe.

-### The primary index
+### Pending inserts

-The primary index is a persistent B+ Tree (read: row-oriented SQLite table) that indexes the row groups by the starting (min) sort key of each row group.
+When records are added to a stanchion table, they are inserted into a standard a persistent B+ Tree (read: native, row-oriented SQLite table) called the pending inserts table.
+Because it is a native sqlite table, records are stored row-oriented.
+They are sorted by the sort key so that they can be efficiently merged into row groups.

-The primary index also contains newly inserted records, which are called pending inserts.
-Pending inserts are sorted by the record's sort key along with the min sort keys of the indexed row groups.
-Row groups are created by merging runs of pending inserts within the primary index with the preceding row group.
+The reason that records are first stored in the pending inserts table is because creating a segment requires having all of the data that will go into the segment.
+When a segment is created, the encoding used depends on the values being stored in the segment, and not all encodings support being appened to efficiently.
+Additionally, greater compression can be achieved when the data exhibits patterns that can be exploited by encodings and there is more data per segment.
+The pending inserts table acts as a buffer where records are stored until there are enough records that it makes sense to create thes segments.

+When a query filters on sort key columns, Stanchion applies that filter to the pending inserts directly to restrict which pending inserts are accessed.
+Filtering by sort key is the only indexing mechanism currently supported by Stanchion.

+### Row group index

-When a query filters on sort key columns, Stanchion applies that filter to the primary index to restrict which row groups are accessed and which pending inserts are scanned.
-This is the only indexing mechanism currently supported by Stanchion.
+The row group index is a native, row-oriented SQLite table that indexes the row groups by the starting (min) sort key of each row group.
+When a query filters on sort key columns, Stanchion applies that filter to the primary index to restrict which row groups are accessed.
+Filtering by sort key is the only indexing mechanism currently supported by Stanchion.